RogueTensor/bitagent_subnet/README.md

 ## Get Running

 - Before getting too far, please make sure you've looked over the [Bittensor documentation](https://docs.bittensor.com/) for you needs.
-- **IMPORTANT:** Make sure you are aware of the minimum compute requirements for your subnet.
-See the [Minimum compute YAML configuration](./min_compute.yml).
+- For now, the min compute requirements are REALLY low - the validators and miners currently use an LLM that can run on CPU, with a very small footprint (800M params).

 ### BitAgent
 This repository requires python3.8 or higher.
 To install, simply clone this repository and install the requirements.